 The course promotes intellectual enquiry, a high level of practical and technical ability, and the acquisition of a professional skillset.
 Through our expert guidance you will be supported in determining your own creative direction, enabling you to become the artist you want to be.

 Staff expertise and professional facilities

-You will be supported in working in any contemporary medium and will benefit from access to our purpose built facilities and expertise in painting, drawing, digital media, photography, sculpture, installation and printmaking.
+You will be supported to work in the medium/s most appropriate to your ideas and will benefit from access to our purpose built facilities and expertise in painting, drawing, digital media, photography, sculpture, installation and printmaking.

 Intensive studio practice and integrated theory

-Lectures, seminars and group criticisms provide a forum linking practice, critique and theory.
-This will help you establish a theoretical context for your ideas.
+Lectures, seminars and group criticisms provide a forum for integrated practice and theory, establishing a contemporary context for your work.